1 kg of greenSand cleans up 1 kg of CO₂

 The mineral Olivine is currently the most researched stone on earth.
 More than 300 studies by various professors and authorities have already taken place worldwide.
 We have listed the most interesting and relevant ones for you.

-Possibilities for practical applications
+Possibilities for practical applications and climate goals

 The report is in three parts:

 1. How does Olivine's weathering of CO₂ work and what are the results of ongoing field tests?

 2. Six promising applications of olivine within green and infrastructural projects in the Municipality of Rotterdam.